Clay Shaw (politician): Elections

 The 1980 election cycle provided Republicans with the opportunity to gain Congressional seats.
 As Ronald Reagan and Jimmy Carter battled for the White House, the National Republican Campaign Committee was actively seeking a Republican candidate in South Florida to challenge freshman Democratic congressman Edward J. Stack.
 The district, one of the first parts of Florida to turn Republican, had been held by Republican J. Herbert Burke for 12 years before Stack ousted him in 1978.
-Having been turned down by two potential candidates, including state Senator Van B. Poole, National Congressional Republicans set their eyes on popular Fort Lauderdale mayor, Clay Shaw.
+Having been turned down by two potential candidates, including state Senator Van Poole, National Congressional Republicans set their eyes on popular Fort Lauderdale mayor, Clay Shaw.

 After multiple attempts to convince Shaw to run for Congress, Shaw agreed.
 With the support of his wife, Emilie, and four young children, he undertook the task of defeating an incumbent.
 However, Shaw's candidacy received a significant boost when Stack was upset in the Democratic primary by a young Fort Lauderdale lawyer, Allen Becker.
 Shaw and Becker faced off in a spirited November general election with Shaw winning 55 percent of the vote.
 Congressman-elect Shaw was on his way to Washington to represent Broward County's 15th Congressional district.

 Also in 1980, Ronald Reagan became the 40th president of the United States, and Republicans gained control of the United States Senate.